DiscordDigital/nullinux/README.md

 5. [**filegrab**] This tool uses `config/embed.txt` to embed binaries from the host system (WSL) into the `rootfs` folder, it will also attempt to obtain all dynamically linked lib-files and put them into the expected paths within `rootfs`.
 You can extend the list in `config/embed.txt` to embed more files from the host system, some packages may require additional files.
 6. [**copymodules**] All expected and compiled modules that were created during `getlinux` will be copied from the `linux` folder, into the rootfs folder.
 7. [**getkbd**] This script will download a file named `kbd_2.7.1.orig.tar.gz` which contains a kbd folder, that contains keymaps for various languages, and place it in the `rootfs`.
+8. [**timezone**] Copies the timezone files from the host environment into the rootfs.
-8. [**createinitcpio**] This will create a list of all files in the `rootfs` and use the `cpio` program to create an init.cpio file.
+9. [**createinitcpio**] This will create a list of all files in the `rootfs` and use the `cpio` program to create an init.cpio file.
-9. [**grubiso**] This script creates a bootable file using the Grub2 bootloader.
+10. [**grubiso**] This script creates a bootable file using the Grub2 bootloader.
 And place the `nullinux.iso` file into the main nullinux folder.
-10. [**qemutest**] That is the final test, that shows you if the `iso` file you created works, you will see a qemu window open, and the linux booting.
+11. [**qemutest**] That is the final test, that shows you if the `iso` file you created works, you will see a qemu window open, and the linux booting.
 You can turn it off using the `poweroff` command.
 You can also attempt to setup persistent storage, as this test will include a persistent storage, stored in `temp` named `persistent.img`.

 ## What is Nul Linux?
 Nul Linux is an initramfs Linux, which is by default ran in RAM, and does not persist changes in storage, however using a the provided tool `persistentsetup`, you can create an auto-mount partition, which will become /root, that becomes persistent upon start.
 The persistent drive is recommended to be of type `exFAT` and should be labelled `NHOME` (Nul Home).